Alliance of Minority Physicians

 Fellow, Pediatric Emergency Medicine, CHOP

-"During the minority clerkship, I was paired with Dr. Beth Rezet as my faculty mentor.
+"During the clerkship, I was paired with Dr. Beth Rezet as my faculty mentor.
 Her mentorship continues to be invaluable throughout residency.
 The collegial environment and community feel coupled with interesting pathology created a wonderful atmosphere to learn."

 Picture